lng2020/GOP3-blackjack-bot/README.md

 - [x] Add i18n support(supported languages: English, Chinese)
 - [ ] Self-defined strategy
 - [ ] Adapt different resolutions
-- [ ] Better distinguish win/draw conditions
+- [x] Better distinguish win/draw conditions
+- [ ] Better spliting cards recognition

 ## Translation
 This is guide for translating the bot to other languages.
 If you want to contribute, please follow the steps below: